sandyFit/schedule-system/README.md

 1. **Get Available Slots**
 Returns available appointment slots for a specific date.

     - Endpoint: /appointments/available
     - Method: GET
     - Params:
-- date (required): The date to check availability (e.g., 2024-10-01).
+    - date (required): The date to check availability (e.g., 2024   -10    -01).

 2. **Book an Appointment**
 Books an appointment for a patient.

     - Endpoint: /appointments/book
 Method: POST
     - Params:
     - patient_name (required): Name of the patient.
     - doctor_id (required): ID of the doctor.
     - appointment_time (required): Desired time slot.

 ### Advanced Usage
     - Adjust Doctor Workload: Modify the number of patients a doctor can see based on their specialty.
     - Notification System: Notify patients of upcoming appointments via email or SMS.

 ## Configuration
 To configure the system, edit the .env file with the following variables:

     - PORT: The port the server should run on (default: 3000).
     - DATABASE_URL: The URL for connecting to the PostgreSQL database.

 ## FAQ
 How many appointments can a doctor have in a day?
-- By default, doctors can see up to 12 patients in an 8-hour workday, but this can be adjusted.
+    - By default, doctors can see up to 12 patients in an 8 -hour workday, but this can be adjusted.
 Can patients cancel or reschedule appointments?
     - Yes, endpoints are available for both cancellation and rescheduling.

 ## License
 This project is licensed under the MIT License.